TeaCI/drone-docs/content/usage/overview.md

 # Shell

-Drone executes your build using a custom shell you specified.
+Tea CI executes your build using a custom shell you specified.

 Example .drone.yml configuration uses the Tea CI official msys32 image using mingw32 shell: